CaseLinguist/caselinguist.com/_posts/2019-05-15-it-can-be-a-great-advantage.md

 That brings me to the question of ”are you ok with the idea of your business being someone else's guinea pig?

-A job that should require ”a strong ear” to the flows of information is in the above circumstance static at best.
+The job requires a keen ear to the flows of information.
+The fight is to dispense with static snapshots as the deliverable, where dynamic readouts are crucial.

 Keyword research, whether in Spanish or not, must be dynamic -- or risk ending up in the snapshot-scape that is constantly and  quietly lagging.